EllaBatdelger/EllaBatdelger.github.io/README.md

     <img src="./Images/StudentDiversityImage.png" alt="Student Diversity Analysis" width="400" />
     <img src="./Images/MSEStudentDiversity.png" alt="Model Performance MSE" width="400" />
 </div>
 This project analyzes and predicts diversity scores for U.S. universities, focusing on student and professor diversity.
-Using machine learning models and data analysis, we provide insights into diversity trends at National Universities and Liberal Arts Colleges.
+Using machine learning models and data analysis with Python libraries (like Pandas, NumPy, and Scikit-learn), we provide insights into diversity trends at National Universities and Liberal Arts Colleges.